vpelletier/python-libusb1/README.rst

 initialise asynchronous transfer buffer.
 As a consequence, usb1 now exposes ``bytearrays`` where it used to expose ``bytes`` or ``str`` objects.

+Deprecate libusb1 module import, which should not be needed since all (?) needed constants were re-bound to usb1 module.

 .. _CPython: http://www.python.org/

 .. _pypy: http://pypy.org/